-Most people know how to cook a juicy piece of meaty sirloin steak.
-But have you ever wondered how to cook a petite sirloin?
+Most people know how to cook a juicy piece of meaty top sirloin steak.
+But cooking sirloin steak requires another level of expertise.
 It’s a different cut and probably requires another method of cooking.

-- To get the perfect result, the ideal way to cook petite sirloin steak is to marinate it overnight and cook it to medium-rare.
+- The ideal way to cook a petite sirloin steak is to marinate it overnight and cook it to medium-rare.

 - Petite sirloins need to be seared to retain their tenderness and flavor.

 There are different ways to prepare sirloin steak.
 You can either marinate, pan sear, or grill the steak.

 To marinate petite sirloin steak properly, you'll need the right seasoning and the appropriate grill or pan.
 I always suggest investing in proper cooking gear; it makes everything easier, cleaner, and juicier.